See index to all the chapters for Putting Out the Planetary Fire

 Food closer to home

 The estimates of how far the average meal travels from the farm to plate range from 750 to 1500 miles.
 Food grown closer to home produces fewer transportation emissions, is fresher and supports local farmers.
 As the distance food travels decreases, so does the need for processing and refrigeration to reduce spoilage.
-(However, more important for its climate impact is what we eat rather than being grown locally. )
+(However, some note that in terms of climate impact, what we eat and how it is grown can be more impactful than just being grown locally.)

 Silvopasture and Livestock